oddbird/oddleventy/content/tools/oddcontrast.md

 OddContrast checks the contrast ratio between two colors and displays pass or fail information based on the WCAG 2 accessibility standards for AA and AAA in normal and large font sizes.
-If you need a reminder of contrast ratio standard or what font size qualifies as large, OddContrast provides helpful tips and a link to learn more about ratio requirements.
+If you need a reminder of the contrast ratio requirements or what font size qualifies as large, OddContrast provides helpful tips and a link to learn more about ratio requirements.